Xenometon/Xenometon/README.md

 ##   ⇒ **About me-**
 - :technologist: I love exploring **new things** and trying to find a **solution** for every _Problem._
 - :computer: I am a **Pro**grammer mainly at `Practical Python programming` and a **Linux** Elite.
-- :student: I’m currently working on: **Machine learning, NLP, speech pakages & Kotlin**, and many other *Python projects*.
+- :student: I’m currently working on: **Machine learning, NLP, speech pakages & Kotlin**, and many other *Projects*.
 - 🤖 Always looking forward to  **Learning new things**, and _up for facing challenges_.

 <br>